 We'll talk about the two options we have.
 We have open container—whether that's a manual or an automated.
 So we have a certain volume of solution, and then we have the closed system where it puts discrete volume for each step of the process to an individual slide.
 But in staining the most important thing is making sure that you have the proper slide drying.
-If the instrument has a drying method, an oven on it, use it.
-It's been validated.
-It's been cleared through FDA.
 It works.
 So drying your slide properly.
 Because what we're trying to do is not melt off the paraffin.
 We're trying to get the water.
 Drain the water from the slide, and out between the paraffin section and that borosilicate piece of glass.
 The glass is even more important because we have hydrophilic and hydrophobic glass now.
 They keep changing the chemistry on the glass to where either something is going to stick or not stick, so you have all these different opportunities.
 All of those create an opportunity for defect, and it doesn't mean whether the manual process, the open automated or the closed is any better or worse for it.

 Where do we put our effort and our dollars?
 Again, before you spend anything for automation or change of process make sure you have a way to check and confirm compliance to the best.
 Then, solution management—whether it's manual or an automated open system there has to be multi-QC check.
 Frequency varies.
 So depending on your volume of slides—if you're in a large laboratory and you're running thousands of slides a day, maybe you're checking every couple of hundred slides.
 I know everybody is going to pause—well, you mean I got to stop the process, run a QC slide, and before I do anything else?
 Well, that's the standard method.